 Sometimes you find camaraderie, high fives and encouragement from complete strangers in the most unexpected places.
 Or at least when you hadn’t really thought about that kind of support coming at you.
 For me, it was at the top of the highest peak in Arizona, when I hiked Mt.
 Humphrey’s a couple weeks ago.

 I had made it a goal to summit Mt.
 Humphrey’s, the highest point in Arizona coming in at 12,866 feet at the peak, a few years ago.
-I finally accomplished this with two incredible lady and mama friends of mine.
+I finally accomplished this with two incredible mama friends of mine.
 We started out of the Snowbowl parking lot, and onto the trail, largely by ourselves most of the way up.
 Of course we passed people coming down and even passed people going up.
 We also were passed by hikers faster than us.
 Or those crazy ultra runners.

 But when you get near the top, really that last mile or so, where you’re above 11K feet, it gets hard.
 Real hard.
 And the passing of people and those passing you, decreases.
 We’re all battling the terrain of the peak at that point.
 Pushing through some of the hardest physical challenges we’ve ever faced.
 Your body and mind want to give up.
 Sometimes one more than the other and you push on still.
 Mind over matter.
 Catch your breath.
 Get your footing.
 Climb.